On local-global divisibility by $p^n$ in elliptic curves: Introduction

-By \cite{Maz2}, no elliptic curve defined over $\Q$ has a rational point of exact prime order larger than $7$.
-By~\cite{Ke-Mo}, no elliptic curve defined over a quadratic number field $ k $ has a $k$-rational point of exact prime order larger than $13$. \end{proof}
+\end{description} Let $\E$ be an elliptic curve defined over any number field of degree $d=1,2,3,4,5$.
+Then the local-global principle holds for divisibility by any power $p^n$ of primes $p > {C} ( d )$. \end{cor} \begin{proof} Let $ k $ be a field of degree $d$ over $\Q$.
+Observe that, for every $p > C ( d )$, $k$ does not contain $\Q ( \zeta_p + \overline{\zeta_p} )$.
+Then, it suffices to replace the known explicit constant for the previous corollary.
+By the famous Mazur's Theorem (see \cite{Maz2}), no elliptic curve defined over $\Q$ has a rational point of exact prime order larger than $7$, then $C(1)=7$.
+By Kamienny ~\cite{Ke-Mo}, Kenku and Momose \cite{Ke-Mo2}, Parent \cite{Par} and \cite{Par2}, no elliptic curve defined over a quadratic or a cubic number field $ k $ has a $k$-rational point of exact prime order larger than $13$.
+Then $C(2)=C(3)=13$.
+Further recent works in progress by Kamienny, Stein and Stoll \cite{K-S-S} and Derickx, Kamienny, Stein and Stoll \cite{D-K-S-S} exclude $k$-rational point of exact prime order larger than $17$, respectively $19$, for elliptic curves over number fields of degree $4$, respectively $5$.
+So $C(4)=17$ and $C(5)=19$. \end{proof}

 \emph{Acknowledgments}.
+We deeply thank the referee for nice comments and for pointing out the works of Parent, Derickx, Kamienny, Stein and Stoll which give further explicit applications of our theorem.
 We would like to kindly thank F. Gillibert for her interesting remarks.
 The third author thanks the Swiss National Science Foundation for financial support.